Reformation's Yael Aflalo Says

 The Path Forward

-Such great success in such a short amount of time has also yielded numerous wannabe competitors; new labels like Rouje and Réalisation Par, seem to want a piece of the Reformation pie, but Aflalo reveals she kind-of expected it.
-“I see a lot of copycat brands and sometimes I’ll order them and then I’ll be like, ‘Ok!
+Such great success in such a short amount of time has also yielded numerous wannabe competitors; new labels like Rouje and Réalisation Par, seem to want a piece of the Reformation pie, but Aflalo isn't worried about that.
+“I see a lot of copycat brands and sometimes I’ll order them and then I’ll be like, ‘Okay!
 I feel better!’
-It’s not a good fit or the fabric qualities are bad.
+It’s not a good fit, or the fabric qualities are bad.
 You can copy something, but I don’t think our principles are there,” she says.

-Scale and growth continue to be number one for Reformation as Aflalo reaches her goal to bring sustainable fashion to the masses, a thought previously unheard of.
-“We’re not the cool little brand anymore that a few people know about and there are people that only want to wear those types of brands,” she says.
-“We’re bigger now and that’s okay.
-We’re not a secret.”

 Advertisement